valwade275/valwade275.github.io/documentation-for-wiki.md

 # Documentation for Val's Wiki

 _For such a simple concept, there's a fair amount of activity going on under the hood of my wiki/digital garden.
 This documentation should help readers understand how I built this site.
-I focused on simplicity so that people without lots of coding experience can replicate my setup for their own digital gardents._
+I focused on simplicity so that people without lots of coding experience can replicate my setup for their own digital gardens._

 # GitHub Workflows